tezos/tezos-mirror/docs/developer/proposal_testing.rst

 .. _proposal_testing:

-How to test a protocol proposal
+How to Test a Protocol Proposal
 ===============================

 In this tutorial we show how to test a newly developed protocol and, in